Benr444/Dayline/Dayline Development/src/stucture.md

 2. Selector - This is a vertical bar that appears on the Timeline to represent a selected time
 3. Events - Use addEventListener(string) to add a function to trigger on a number of possible events.
 Your complete hooking and customization system.
 Complete list of events available under "Dayline Public Properties"

+## Public Dayline Properties

+- dTime(...)

+    - 	`Constructor for the dTime subclass`

+- getDisplay()

+    - `Returns an HTML structure that serves as the GUI for the dayline`

+- addFrame(start)

+    - `The paramters for this function are the same as the dFrame constructor above, without identifier`

+- setSelectorTime(input)

+    - `Puts the selector at the time specified by the input`
+    - `The second input must be a valid input for the dTime constructor`

+- getSelectorTime()

+    - `Returns a dTime object that contains the time-position of the selector`

+- **addEventListener(string, function)**

+    - `Serves as the complete hooking system`
+    - `The string determines what event is being listened to.
+Possible values are:`

+        `1. addFrame        - dFrame added to internal register`

+        `2. removeFrame     - dFrame removed from internal register`

+        `3. hideFrame       - dFrame removed from Timeline`

+        `4. showFrame       - dFrame added to Timeline`

+        `5. inspectFrame    - dFrame HTML inspected/expanded`

+        `6. frameChange     - dFrame data changed`

+        `7. frameConflict   - dFrame violates a Dayline rule`

+        `8. selectorChange  - Timeline selector changes position or initialized`

+    - `The passed function is executed when the event happens (psst, this how ALL event listening schemes work)`

+## *Class-Level and/or Private Dayline Properties*

+These are here to help explain some underlying structure.
+They are not accessible outside the source code of the Dayline class

+- *triggerEvent(string)*

+     - `Triggers the event linked the passed string.
+See addEventListener function for guide`

+- *increaseInstance()*

+    - `Calling this function returns a number unique to this Dayline instance on this webpage`
+    - `Ensures that multiple Dayline functions don't interfere on a page`

 ## Subclass: dTime
 Similar to a date, but specifies a time only on a 12 or 24 hour clock, down to minute